jetpackdanger/prometheus-openstack-exporter/README.md

 pip install prometheus_client
 ```

-prometheus-swift-account-exporter must run on a machine with a current copy of
+prometheus-swift-account-exporter must run on a machine that has an
-the Swift rings, and with access to the Swift storage nodes.
-A swift-proxy
+always-current copy of the Swift rings, and with access to the Swift
-node will typically fit the bill.
+storage nodes.
+A swift-proxy node will typically fit the bill.

 ## Installation